 For allergy and asthma sufferers in Atlanta, there are effectively three seasons: summer, winter and pollen.

-With a warmer than average winter, high pollen counts have already been reported across the U.S. In Atlanta, this warmer than usual weather triggered an early release of tree pollen.
-As a result, pollen counts started rising in mid-February.
-This means allergy season is already here — which may seem unfair, considering we are still at the tail end of flu season.
+In Atlanta, the warmer-than-usual weather triggers an early release of tree pollen.
+As a result, pollen counts start rising in mid-February.
+This means allergy season typically arrives at the tail end of flu season — which may seem unfair.

 However, allergic rhinitis can set the stage for viral or bacterial infections to take hold in your sinuses, ears, throat and chest.
 If left untreated, these infections can develop into more serious conditions.

 Tip: Not sure whether you have allergies or a sinus infection?
 If it’s allergies, your mucus will often be clear.
 Mucus that’s cloudy, white, yellow or greenish can indicate a sinus infection.

 Pollen sensitivity can also trigger asthma or bronchitis, both of which are conditions that affect airways in our lungs and can cause shortness of breath and wheezing.
 Asthma is caused by muscles tightening around the airways, causing them to narrow and restrict the amount of air that gets in your lungs.
 Meanwhile, bronchitis occurs when the lining of the airways becomes inflamed and is usually caused by an infection.
 It’s possible to suffer from both at the same time, which is called asthmatic bronchitis.

 Where to Get Relief for Your Allergies

 Start with your primary care physician.
 Because your PCP knows your complete health history and how you respond to medication, they can develop the best course of treatment.
 If you have ongoing or severe allergy or asthma issues, your primary care physician can also refer you to a specialist.